darcythomas/PhotoBlobsOnAzure/README.md

 PhotoBlobsOnAzure
 =================

-Self hosting photos on Azure (An excuse to play with blop and table storage)
+Self hosting photos on Azure (An excuse to play with blob and table storage)